 Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the headteacher.
 If an allegation is made about the headteacher you should pass this information to the chair of the governing Body.
-Alternatively, you can contact the local authority designated officer on Tel: 0191 2774636 NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Alternatively, you can contact the local authority designated officer on Tel: 0191 2774636 or online the NSPCC whistleblowing helpline_is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via email: help@nspcc.org.uk.